 Campaign for Resilience

-Nationalities Service Center (NSC) has launched our Campaign for Resilience to honor our history and to safeguard our legacy and the futures of our clients in response to an exceedingly uncertain operating environment.
-This campaign will provide NSC with the resources, at the ready, to respond in real time to shifts in federal policy and funding as related to refugee resettlement and immigration.
-In the event of any sudden cuts, reductions, or extended delays in federal or state pass-through funding, the resources from the Campaign will help keep needed program areas afloat and will allow us to continue offering needed services to clients while the agency regroups and redeploys resources based on these changes.
+Nationalities Service Center (NSC) launched our Campaign for Resilience in January 2017 to honor our history and to safeguard our legacy and the futures of our clients in response to an increasingly uncertain operating environment.
+The intent of this campaign is to provide NSC with the resources, at the ready, to respond in real time to shifts in federal policy and funding as related to refugee resettlement and immigration.
+In the event of sudden cuts, reductions, or extended delays in federal or state pass-through funding, the resources from the Campaign will help keep needed program areas afloat and will allow us to continue offering needed services to clients while the agency regroups and redeploys resources based on these changes.
 In a time when a return to empathy and decency is deeply needed in our country, the Campaign for Resilience is a constructive vehicle for concerned citizens to show their support for keeping the Philadelphia region a warm and welcoming community for those in critical need who make their way to our region from across the globe.